 Adventure Comics #369-370 (1968)

 Jim Shooter was the writer.
 Curt Swan and Jack Abel delivered the artwork.
 This story treats the reader to the first appearance of another iconic Legion villain: Modru the Merciless.
-Mordru is a wonderful villain who would return Tim and time again the menace the Legion of Super-Heroes.
+Mordru is a wonderful villain who would return time and time again as the menace of the Legion of Super-Heroes.
 As always, Shooter delivers a story that has great character work and team chemistry.
 Shooter’s stories are always tightly paced and plotted with plenty of excitement.

 Superboy and the Legion of Super-Heroes #241-245 (1978)

 This is the epic Earthwar story.
 Iconic Legion of Super-Heroes writer Paul Levitz wrote Earthwar and really put his stamp on the Legion with this story.
 James Sherman and Joe Staton handling the pencils.
-Bob McLeod, Jack Abel, Joe Giella handling the inks.
+Bob McLeod, Jack Abel, and Joe Giella handling the inks.

 This is the granddaddy of epic war tales that we would get on the Legion of Super-Heroes over and over again.
 This particular story starred the United Planets, the Khunds, the Dominators, the Dark Circle, and Mordru.
 That is incredible.
 Basically, Earthwar assembles arguably the biggest villains in the Legion universe for this story.
-Earthwar offers the type of action and adventure on a massive grand scale that only the Legion can deliver.
-This is a fun ride that balances drama, team chemistry and action.
+Earthwar offers the type of action and adventure on a massively grand scale that only the Legion can deliver.
+This is a fun ride that balances drama, team chemistry, and action.

 Legion of Super-Heroes Volume 2 #269-271 (1980)

 Gerry Conway was the writer.
 Jimmy Janes and Frank Chiaramonte handled the artwork.
 This story arc stars the Fatal Five.
 The appearance of the greatest Legion villains is enough to justify reading this story arc.
-However, there is another reason why this story arc is a must read.
+However, there is another reason why this story arc is a must-read.
 This story arc is when Colossal Boy’s mother, Marte Allon, wins the Earth Presidency.